codedribbler/Taste-Bots/README.md

 Taste Bots uses Natural Language Processing techniques on the Restaurnt reviews and makes sense of them .
 The solutions are

-1) Highlights most talked about features with its associated sentiment of a Restaurant.
+1) <a name="top1">Highlights most talked about features with its associated sentiment of a Restaurant.</a>

 ![alt text](/Image/blog1.png)
 ![alt text](/Image/blog3.png)